To schedule an Orientation, see information on the Orientation class web page.

 The Office of Family Court Services performs child custody mediation, emergency screening, and evaluation services upon court referral.
 See this Flowchart for an overview of custody and visitation events involving Family Court Services.

-Family Court Services offers an Orientation class, "Kids, Court & You," to prepare for child custody mediation and evaluations at no fee.
+Family Court Services offers an Orientation class to prepare for child custody mediation and evaluations at no fee.
 See the Orientation class web page for more information and how to sign up.

 The FCS Office is located at the Family Courthouse at 170 Park Avenue in downtown San Jose.
 See the Family Courthouse page for address, directions, and phone numbers for the Family Courthouse.
 Services are also offered at the South County Courthouse, Sunnyvale Courthouse, and (mediation only) Notre Dame Courthouse.
 Your paperwork will tell you where to go.